domRiddle/ASF/FAQ.md

 ***

+**Q:** Can ASF idle multiple games at once?

+**A:** **Yes**, although ASF knows better when to use that feature, based on selected **[cards farming algorithm](https://github.com/JustArchi/ArchiSteamFarm/wiki/Performance)**.
+Your objective is to set config properties properly, ASF is supposed to make decisions based on them in order to to farm as effectively as possible.
+Don't try to outsmart ASF - it knows better.

+***

 **Q:** ASF doesn't automatically accept trades!

 **A:** Firstly, make sure that ```SteamApiKey``` config property is set, and is valid.
 If it is, you should notice that after sending the trade to the bot, it tries to accept it: